tAndreani/IPVARIABLE/README.md

 ![fig 2a](https://user-images.githubusercontent.com/6462162/52263210-d4fb8a80-292e-11e9-9235-488fa87071a3.png)

-###### Fig. 2) Steps to identify reproducible and not reproducible regions considering the boarder of each segment and then the tale of each peak for NCOR1 protein.
+###### Figure 2) Steps to identify reproducible and not reproducible regions considering the boarder of each segment and then the tale of each peak for NCOR1 protein.
 The genome is scanned using a sliding window apporach.
 Regions that are in between segments with sum vector of 0 are defined as reproducible if the maximum value is three and not reproducible if the maximum value is lower than three.

 For this we have developed three main functions in R that create the vector with the number of signals at each genomic segment (createSumMatrix), create the Id for each segment with the signal (createId) and finally extract the regions with a signal and compute reproducibile and not reproducible regions (getSignalContainingRegions):